dannyhope/uxbrighton/2014/help.md

 Pizzas will be available to order in.

-Thanks to our lovely micro sponsors who are generosly providing the drink tokens.
+Thanks to our lovely micro sponsors who are generously providing the drink tokens.

 ## Sponsors & Supporters